 Even with all of these fun ideas, learning 26 letters and their sounds can be overwhelming for young students which is why I like to motivate and encourage them each step of the way with brag tags.
 They receive a special and unique brag tag for each letter learned.

 Receiving something special to celebrate their efforts (especially if they have been struggling) can energize their desire to learn more, rekindle enthusiasm about learning the alphabet, and restore their confidence and commitment.

 The brag tags also give students a visual of what they have learned, they can use them to review the letters, and they help me keep track of what letters students have mastered.

 By using a wide variety of novel activities that address various learning styles I was better able to not only make learning interesting for my students but address the diverse needs of each individual student.
 Also, varying the schedule and times of the activities and providing students choice helped the students succeed as well as become independent learners.

-If you would like to see all of the activities, puppets, songs, games, etc. that I used to teach the alphabet they are included in my Alphabet Activities & Pages Bundle OR you can get each alphabet unit individually as well as the differentiated practice pages at my Alphabet Letter Units page.
+If you would like to see all of the activities, puppets, songs, games, etc. that I used to teach the alphabet they are included in my Alphabet Activities & Pages Bundle OR you can get the differentiated practice pages here.